mrStasSmirnoff/Paper_Notes/Data_Science_PapersBlogs_Notes.md

 ## Trivago:

-#### Machine Learning and Bathtubs - How Small Visual Changes Improve User Experience"
+#### Machine Learning and Bathtubs - How Small Visual Changes Improve User Experience

 - Link: https://tech.trivago.com/2019/08/21/machine-learning-and-bathtubs-how-small-visual-changes-improve-user-experience/
 - Description: The idea is to adjust the main images of hotels to reflect the user intent coming from SEM ads containing spa concepts (concept-based main images)